elijahc/rzm/content/index.md

 title: Welcome to Quartz
 ---

-This is a blank Quartz installation.
+This site is my personal hypertext garden on the internet.
+Its small now but should grow overtime.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+See the Explore section for a list of pages.